 Charles Marion Russell's more than 3,000 paintings, drawings and sculptures captured the essence of the American West.
 Born in St. Louis, he grew up at Oak

-accuracy with which he rendered his subjects.
+the accuracy with which he rendered his subjects.
 Russell was also an able storyteller, whom Will Rogers called the best he ever heard.
-One of the premier artists of the American West, Charles M. Russell
+One of the premier artists of the American West, Charles M. Russell lovingly

 preserved the rugged splendor of the frontier.